kingilsildor/DIY-Script/README.md

 # DIY-Bash_Script
-A collection of **custom Bash scripts** designed for **personal use**, **automation**, and **task optimization**.
+A collection of **custom scripts** designed for **personal use**, **automation**, and **task optimization**.
 These scripts are crafted to simplify repetitive tasks, enhance productivity, and provide flexible solutions for various use cases.

 ## Features
-- Lightweight and easy-to-use Bash scripts.
+- Lightweight and easy-to-use scripts.
 - Customizable for personal or professional workflows.
 - Includes examples for **file management**, **system monitoring**, **backup automation**, and more.
 - Portable and platform-independent.